CryptoExcellenceDAO/LIFT-Contracts/README.md

     Contribution Process
       ✓ should reject contributions that are too small ✓ should reject contributions that are too big
-      ✓ should forward contribution to wallet
-      ✓ should log contribution
+      ✓ should forward contribution to wallet - low level ✓ should log contribution
     Contribution Costs
-      ✓ should cost investor their contribution value + gas ✓ should log contribution
+      ✓ should cost investor their contribution value + gas ✓ should forward contribution to wallet - high level ✓ should log contribution

-  11 passing (2s)
+  12 passing (2s)
 ```